 Ernest Lawrence – 1901

 The physicist is known for inventing the cyclotron.
-In 1939, he won the Nobel Prize for his invention.
+In 1939, he won the Nobel Prize for his invention of the cyclotron.

 Paul Dirac – 1902

-The 1933 winner for the Nobel Prize in Physics, the British physicist contributed to the advancement of quantum physics.
+The 1933 winner of the Nobel Prize in Physics, the British physicist contributed to the advancement of quantum physics.